Police-reported crime for selected offences, Canada

 value rounded to 0 (zero) where there is a meaningful distinction between true zero and the value that was rounded

 In January 2010, the Uniform Crime Reporting Survey was modified to create new violation codes for identity fraud and identity theft.
 Prior to 2010, those offences would have been coded as fraud.
-Therefore, the percentage change from 2007 to 2017 for fraud includes identity fraud and identity theft.
+Therefore, the percentage change from 2006 to 2016 is not shown.

 Includes seven new terrorism violations which were introduced mid-year 2013, as a result of the enactment of Bill S-7 (An Act to amend the Criminal Code, the Canada Evidence Act and the Security of Information Act).
 An additional terrorism violation code was introduced in late 2015, as a result of the enactment of Bill C-51 Anti-terrorism Act (2015).
 Therefore, comparisons to previous years should be made with caution.
 Terrorism is a relatively new crime category with only partial data available prior to 2010; therefore, the percentage change from 2006 to 2016 is not shown.
 Due to the length of time for investigations to confirm whether or not the incident is founded, annual counts of terrorism offences are subject to revisions downwards when revised data are released one year after the initial release.
 Therefore, changes between the current year of data and the previous year should be interpreted with caution.

-In April 2008, the Uniform Crime Reporting Survey began counting violations involving methamphetamines (e.g., crystal meth) and ecstasy (MDA or MDMA) under their own unique violation codes.
-Prior to this, violations involving methamphetamines and ecstasy were counted within the category of "Other Drugs".
-Therefore, the percentage change from 2007 to 2017 for violations involving methamphetamines, ecstasy or "Other Drugs" are not shown.
+In April 2008, the Uniform Crime Reporting Survey began counting violations involving methamphetamines (e.g., crystal meth) and methylenedioxyamphetamine (MDA) (e.g., ecstasy) under their own unique violation codes.
+Prior to this, violations involving methamphetamines and MDA were counted within the category of "Other Drugs".
+Therefore, the percentage change from 2006 to 2016 for violations involving methamphetamines, MDA or "Other Drugs" are not shown.